Cubs vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have been the favorite once in the past 10 games and won that contest.
+- The Cubs have been the favorite twice in the last 10 games and won both contests.

-- When it comes to hitting the over, the Cubs and their opponents are 9-1-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over twice.

+- The Cubs covered in its most recent game with a spread.

 Cubs Betting Records & Stats

-- The Cubs have won 11 of the 22 games they were favored on the moneyline this season (50%).
+- The Cubs are 12-11 in games they were listed as the moneyline favorite (winning 52.2% of those games).

-- The implied moneyline probablility for this matchup gives the Cubs a 53.5% chance to win.

-- Chicago has had an over/under set by oddsmakers 47 times, and have combined with opponents to go over the total in 25 of those games (25-21-1).
+- Chicago has combined with opponents to go over the total 25 times this season for a 25-22-1 record against the over/under.

-- The Cubs have not had a spread set for a game this season.
+- The Cubs have had a spread set for just one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.